 What You Need to Become an Early Childhood Educator

 Depending on your location, you’re going to have to obtain the right qualifications before you can start teaching.
-Every country has its own standards and requirements, but things can get even more specific.
-In the United States, for instance, each and every state has its own regulations.
+Every country has its standards and requirements, but things can get even more specific.
+In the United States, for instance, every state has its regulations.

 Before you start applying or even thinking about this career, find out whether you have the time and money to invest in getting those letters after your name.